openannotation/annotator/doc/modules/ui.rst

 :class:`~annotator.ui.viewer.Viewer` and :class:`~annotator.ui.editor.Editor`,
 which extend the functionality.
 These include:

--  :func:`annotator.ui.tags.viewerExtension`: A viewer extension which displays any tags stored on annotations.
+-  :func:`annotator.ui.tags.viewerExtension`: A viewer extension that displays any tags stored on annotations.

--  :func:`annotator.ui.tags.editorExtension`: An editor extension which provides a field for editing annotation tags.
+-  :func:`annotator.ui.tags.editorExtension`: An editor extension that provides a field for editing annotation tags.

--  :func:`annotator.ui.markdown.viewerExtension`: A viewer extension which
+-  :func:`annotator.ui.markdown.viewerExtension`: A viewer extension that
    depends on Showdown_, and makes the viewer render Markdown_ annotation bodies.